Hiekki4/sharefast.me/README.md

 ## Introduction

-sharefast.me is a simple file sharing service that allows you to upload files and share them with others.
+ShareFast is a simple file sharing service that allows you to upload files and share them with others.
 The files are stored for a limited time and are deleted after a certain period of time.
 The service is designed to be fast and easy to use, with a focus on simplicity and speed.

 ## Tech Stack